vinny380/StealthGridRL/README.md

 - `sneaky_enemies`: very hard difficulty map, 5 enemies and many walls, with some cells being surveilled by multiple enemies.

-The standard maps can be used by using their tag on `gymnasium.make()`.
+The standard maps can be employed by using their tag on `gymnasium.make()`.
 For example:

 ```python
 gymnasium.make("sneaky_enemies", render_mode="human", predefined_map_list=None)